 Uncle Gilla McGuiness

-Uncle Gilla McGuiness is a Gunditjamara Elder and long-time broadcaster with 3CR Community Radio.
-He is an active community member on housing, health and prison justice issues.
-Each week he presents the Precious Memories show.
+Uncle Gilla McGuiness was a Gunditjamara Elder and long-time broadcaster with 3CR Community Radio.
+He was an active community member on housing, health and prison justice issues.
+Amongst many other programs over the years, he presented the Precious Memories

 Uncle Gilla McGuiness 8 mins